 Soil is prepared before sowing the seeds.
 The soil is loosened to increase the absorption of water and manures.
 Loosening of soil particles adds humus and nutrients in the soil that increases crop yields.
 Tilling or loosening the soil is done by ploughs which are pulled by a pair of bulls.
 Tractor driven cultivators are also used to loosen the soil.

-47. Why do farmers carry out the leveling of the ploughed fields?
+47. Why do farmers carry out the levelling of the ploughed fields?

 The levelling of ploughed fields prevents the top fertile soil from being carried away by strong winds or washed away by rain water.
 The levelling of ploughed fields helps in the uniform distribution of water in the fields during irrigation.
 The levelling of ploughed fields helps in preventing the loss of moisture.